Introduction

 In Macao: it may constitute an offence of forgery of documents or related crimes of using another person’s documents, as well as an offence under Law No. 11/2009, “Law on Combating Computer Crimes”.

-9. Can other people access my identity data via the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”)?
+9. Can other people access my identity data via the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”)?

 Answer: The “QR Code” is encrypted, and thus, the identity data of the holder of the “QR Code” cannot not be accessed by others directly from the “QR Code”.